pull-fiction/make-crops-not-war/index.md

 <iframe class="plot" src="assets/plots/crop-rate.html"></iframe>

 As expected, during peace, the majority of countries experience positive crop production growth.
 However, the obtained result during times of war is quite unexpected.
-Although one would be led to believe that a country’s crop production would generally decrease in periods of conflict within its boundaries, this is not always the case.
+One would be led to believe that a country’s crop production would generally decrease in periods of conflict within its boundaries.
 The rates during periods of conflict are substantially polarized (between -4% and +4%).
-Surprisingly, some countries experience more crop production growth during conflicts than during peace.

-It is clear from this graph that every country has its own history, size, resources, population, and every generalization would be too coarse-grained.
+Interestingly, the countries with negative growth rates during conflicts are mainly countries that have not experienced many years in war.
+It is possible that countries that are more frequently in conflict have developed better strategies to protect their agricultural production.

 So we will continue our investigation country-wise.
 These last 60 years have been the most peaceful time our world has ever experienced.
 But did you know we have had XXXXX wars?
 The plot below shows the evolution of total crop production of each country.
 The years during which a country was in conflict are displayed in red.